 Use the up and down buttons to scroll through the meter sections.
-Press the accept (checkmark) button to enter the meters screen for that section (see Controller example in Figure 3.2.35).
-Use the up and down buttons to scroll through the list of metered parameters, noting that the following parameters are available for viewing:
+Press the accept (checkmark) button to enter the meters screen for that section (see Controller example in 3.2.35).
+Use the up and down buttons to scroll through the list of metered parameters one at a time and use the right arrow to 'page down' through the list of metered parameters, noting that the parameters in the following tables are available for viewing.